Yarin-Shohat/Solar-Panels-Analysis-Project/README.md

 ### Data Overview

-We have data from 9 different locations:
+We have data from 9 different locations in Israel.

-1. Ashkelon
-2. Beer Sheva
-3. Elifaz
-4. Emek Hefer
-5. Jerusalem
-6. Kfar Rupin
-7. Naharia
-8. Nir David
-9. Revivim

 The data we collected is from January 1, 2023, until December 31, 2023: